mukeshsharma99/Image-Classification-Cats-vs-Dogs/README.md

-# Image-Classification

-Image classification refers to grouping the images based on similar features.
-It is a supervised learning approach in which you are given a labeled dataset.
-In this particular problem, you need to perform a binary classification of the given images.
-The binary classes identified are cats and dogs.
-After extracting the suitable features from the images, design a binary classifier that performs classification on the given data set.
-Also, evaluate the given classifier using all the
-evaluation metrics.
+# 🐾 Image Classification — Cats vs Dogs

+This project focuses on binary image classification to differentiate between **cats** and **dogs** using supervised learning.

+## 📌 Overview
+- **Goal:** Classify images as either a cat or a dog.
+- **Dataset:** Labeled images of cats and dogs.
+- **Approach:**
+  - Extract relevant features from images.
+  - Build and train a binary classifier.
+  - Evaluate performance using standard metrics.

+## ✅ Tasks
+- **Feature Extraction:** Capture key visual features for accurate classification.
+- **Model Training:** Develop a reliable binary classifier.
+- **Evaluation:** Measure accuracy, precision, recall, F1-score, and analyze the confusion matrix.

+## 🚀 Result
+A well-trained model that can accurately predict whether an image shows a **cat** or a **dog**, with clear evaluation reports.

+---

+Feel free to adapt this as needed for your project!